On this page

 At the Copenhagen conference New Zealand made a commitment to funding Fast-Start Finance for developing countries.

-New Zealand signed the UNFCCC and committed to undertake voluntary actions to reduce emissions to 1990 levels by the year 2000.
+New Zealand signed the Convention and committed to undertake voluntary actions to reduce emissions to 1990 levels by the year 2000.